-Join Michael Lehman for an in-depth discussion in this video Cloud Notes app: Uploading blobs to save our images, part of Using Windows Azure with Windows Phone 8.
+Join Michael Lehman for an in-depth discussion in this video Cloud Notes app: Uploading blobs to save our images, part of Building Windows Phone 8 Apps with Azure.

 Alright, now we've got a picture path property, inside of our note model, our entity.
 We have a way of getting a picture from the camera.
 Let's go ahead an connect up to Azure blob storage in our connect to Azure method.
 An then we'll update the logic to actually upload the picture when you take one.
 And finally after you've taken one, we'll use a web browser, to go see if we can download that image and take a look at it.
 So, let's open up notes model, select, Connect to Windows Azure.
 And just as we created a table client and a table object, let's go ahead and do a similar set of things for blobs.